Passeriformes / Phylloscopidae / Phylloscopus

 Description

-A small warbler measuring 12 cm in length.
-The upperparts are brownish, while the crown and nape are greyish-brown, creating a contrasting appearance.
-The most prominent feature is the whitish supercilium, which does not reach the forehead but extends well beyond the eyes.
-A dark brown eyeline is visible, becoming wider behind the eye.
-The cheeks are mottled pale brown and the throat appears whitish.
-The undertail coverts are white, creating strong contrast with the paler olive-brown rump and uppertail coverts.
-Unlike many leaf warblers, this species notably lacks any greenish tinge in its plumage.
-The breast and belly are whitish, washed with pale brown.
+12 cm in length with brownish upperparts and a contrasting greyish-brown crown and nape.
+The whitish supercilium contrasts strongly, not reaching the forehead but extending well behind the eyes.
+The eyeline is dark brown and wider behind the eye.
+Cheeks are mottled pale brown and the throat is whitish.
+White undertail coverts contrast with paler olive-brown rump and uppertail coverts, lacking a greenish tinge.
+The breast and belly are whitish, washed pale brown.

 Distribution & Habitat